cslarsen/mersenne-twister/README.md

 All prior versions with loop unrolling had a bug that caused numbers to differ significantly from the reference implementation.
-This has now been fixed, and the tests have been expanded to test 2000 consecutive numbers and numbers at doubed index positions up to over four billion.
+This has now been fixed, and the tests have been expanded to test 2000 consecutive numbers and numbers at doubling index positions up to over four billion.
 Thanks to Mikael Leetmaa for letting me know about this!

 I've also fixed an out-of-bounds read in the MT array.
 Thanks to Nyall Dawson